Viji2029/bgrem-base/src/u2net_pytorch/README.md

 NOTE: For export, we need to change the model code - the model has to return `sigmoid` output Comments is there in `export.py` and `u2net.py` files on where to make the changes

-This model is currently in production, performs well but unable to still match our results on latest dataset
+This model is currently in production, performs well but unable to still match our results on latest dataset.

+Before running training run the command `pip uninstall -y torch_xla`

 ## Model